At 17 co-founded Flipside fanzine, a magazine that covered the burgeoning punk rock scene in Los Angeles.

 Three Nudes, 1993

-1992: A transition was made in painting from abstracts to large figuratives with the creation of 'exorcistic' and cathartic works utilizing macabre and internal imagery.
+1992: A transition was made in painting from abstracts to large figuratives with the creation of 'exorcistic' work.

 1995: Began creating ambient videos as an alternate to broadcast television.